Skip to content

 Reforming the education system

-Transformational leadership helps in setting clear and adequately high performance standards for schools and teachers.
-Emphasises a greater understanding, problem solving, EQ, and personal skills, not just memorisation.
+Transformational leadership helps set clear, adequately high performance standards for schools and teachers.
+It emphasises understanding, problem-solving, emotional intelligence, and personal skills, not just memorisation.

-Schools that operate transformationally challenge the rote-learning culture that dominates much of Pakistani education.
-They expect more from teachers and students.
-They produce graduates who think, not just recite.
+Schools that operate transformationally challenge the rote-learning culture that dominates many traditional education systems.
+They expect more from teachers and students and produce graduates who think, not just recite.

 This is one of the most important applications of transformational leadership in education.
-The default model in many Pakistani schools is rote learning aimed at board exam pass rates.
+The default model in many schools is rote learning aimed at high-stakes assessment pass rates.
 A transformational principal can shift this, school by school, in ways that policy reform alone cannot.

 The summary worth keeping